cincospenguinos/CircleGa/README.md

 	- [ ] A single key for each flips connect/disconnect mode
 	- [ ] A separate sprite with a lit side shows up
 	- [ ] A separate sprite and connection animation plays/shows up
+- [ ] Fix how aliens come in
+	* They should not sit in the center until the moment they are moving--explore using a preload function on the tween or something

 ### Sound